flytegg/twilight/README.md

 1 - Your object must implement SQLSerializable

-2 - You must have a table that fits the structure of your object, you can create by calling `convertToSQLTable()` on your object, then execute the statement like so
+2 - You must have a table that fits the structure of your object, you can create by calling `convertToSQLTable()` on your object, then execute the statement like so:
 ```kotlin
 // NOTE: convertToSQLTable() takes a optional dialect parameter, at this time the only additional dialect is postgres
 val createTable = yourObjectInstace.convertToSQLTable()